richardschoen/QshOni/README.md

 `CALL PGM(QSHONI/SRCBLDC)`

 # Installing QSHONI library via wget and creating NODE command objects

+Use this install method if you want to install from a save file object via wget

 Run the following commands to copy the save file from github into a SAVF object